A 2021 mixtape

 Killah Priest is part of the hip hop supergroup, The HRSMN (aka The Four Horsemen), along with Canibus, Ras Kass, and Kurupt.
 Raised in Brooklyn, he’s also a Wu-Tang affiliate.

 Two for 2 - For Dilla by Madlib — Sound Ancestors.

-Don’t miss Think Twice (DJ Muro’s KG Mix) from J Dilla’s Welcome 2 Detroit, reissued in 2021 by BBE Music.
+While we are on the topic of world-class music production and Jay Dee, don’t miss Think Twice (DJ Muro’s KG Mix) from J Dilla’s Welcome 2 Detroit, reissued in 2021 by BBE Music.

 No Instructions by Benny The Butcher & Harry Fraud — The Plugs I Met 2.

 Harry Fraud beautifully samples Masayoshi Takanaka’s You Can Never Come To This Place throughout the song.

 Super Series (feat.
 Larry June) by Curren$y & Harry Fraud — Regatta.